yeppog/tp/docs/UserGuide.md

 Allows the user to add a task to the current database.

-Each task has a compulsory title field, and textual description, timestamp, and tag as optional fields.
+Each task has a compulsory title field, and textual description, timestamp, and tag and contact as optional fields.

 **Format:**

-`task add TITLE [d/DESCRIPTION] [ts/TIMESTAMP] [t/TAG]`
+`task add TITLE [d/DESCRIPTION] [ts/TIMESTAMP] [t/TAG] [c/CONTACT]`

+- Note that contacts in the AddressBook will be displayed in green, grey otherwise.
+- If the contact's name in the AddressBook is edited, the corresponding tasks' contact name will be changed accordingly as well. (if applicable)

 **Example:**

-`task add Submit CS2103 UG Draft /ts16/9/2021`
+`task add Submit CS2103 UG Draft /ts16/9/2021 c/Team Member`

 ### Editing a task: `task edit`